ldfrancis/tfbasemodels/README.md

 # tfbasemodels

-This repository contains implementation for deep learning models in tensorflow.
-In most cases, it uses model weights from official/other implemantations (weight sources would be specified when needed).
-I aim to implement most deep learning models and make them readily available for use.
-This implementations would start with image classification models and then proceed to other deep learning models.
+tfbasemodels contains implementation for deep learning models in tensorflow and aims to ease the building and training of custom deep learning models.

 ## Available implementations
 ### Image Classification